-Each student at St. John will receive music instruction.
+Music is an integrated part of the education at St. John.
 This includes music appreciation, theory, and singing.
 Older students may be invited to participate in recorder or hand bell groups.

 School Programs

 All students participate in the Christmas and Spring Concerts.
 Every year the school performs a musical.
 There is a small musical fee to participate as a cast or crew member.
 In the event a student cannot participate, a note must be submitted to the teacher prior to the event.
 Students participate in other events that are a part of the academic schedule at various times of the year as well, such as STREAM Night.